gustavokuklinski/bit-rot/docs/bit-rot.md

 the heliport wing reporting a breach — another day in paradise.
 We keep a counter showing the years since the last breach, but this one felt different.
 Maybe the large groups were trying to turn the facility into a flu research site.
-The chopper had left full, as if a state was collapsing again.
+The helichopper had left full, as if a state was collapsing again.

 I heard strange engine noises fade away; when I looked, there was no boat to the mainland.
 For my luck, the Next Petrol Manufacturing Plant was close